The Best Takeoff Software for Construction in 2026

 Construction Takeoff Features

 Software developed by different providers will use varying workflows, but most offer a similar set of features.
-Here, we cover some of the key features that takeoff tools can offer to speed up and improve accuracy of the takeoff process for contractors and subcontractors.
+Here, we cover some of the key features that takeoff tools can offer to speed up and improve the accuracy of the takeoff process for contractors and subcontractors.
 The features are categorized by which aspect of the takeoff process they improve, including quantity takeoff, estimating, and trade-specific tasks.

 Quantity Takeoff Software Features

-• Volume Measurement – Most tools will also give users the ability to calculate volumes from project plans, though this is slightly more advanced than linear and area measurements, since it is not always visually represented on 2D plans, but indicated in annotations and notes.
+• Volume Measurement – Most tools will also give users the ability to calculate volumes from project plans, though this is slightly more advanced than linear and area measurements since it is not always visually represented on 2D plans but indicated in annotations and notes.
 Still, this is a fairly common feature.

-• Stored & Custom Assemblies – Predefined assemblies are great, but as a contractor, you may have particular parts / assemblies that you frequently use.
+• Stored & Custom Assemblies – Predefined assemblies are great, but as a contractor, you may have particular parts/assemblies that you frequently use.
 Or you may be particular about the configuration.
 Custom assemblies is a feature that allows users to define their own assemblies to speed up takeoff.
 Without this, contractors will have to repetitively takeoff each use of the same assembly in the prints.

 • Plan Text Search – Some takeoff products use optical character recognition technology to allow users to search blueprints for text, similar to “Ctrl + F” in a web browser or text editor.
 This can be hugely helpful when searching for information like counts and descriptions within annotations and callouts.

 There are many other features that takeoff providers might offer to improve the speed and accuracy of the takeoff process; it would be impossible to list them all.
-But this list is a good representation of the most common time saving takeoff features to look for.
+But this list is a good representation of the most common time-saving takeoff features to look for.

 Estimating Features